The Dashboard

 The pvalue is a representation of how close to certainty you can be about the results.
 The lower the pvalue, the more confident you can be about the data shown.

-The impact on main metrics graph shows how your experiment has performed in relation to your specified metrics.
+The metrics performance graph shows how your experiment has performed in relation to your specified metrics.
 See the goals section of the Dashboard Settings docs to learn more about metrics.

 Color Code